 A simple dialog window enables users to add pre-machined part files, specifying the positions they are to be mounted on a tombstone or other multi-component work-holding device.
-Once they are assembled, Edgecam automatically merges and rationalises all machining sequences by tool or index position and optimising the NC output into sub-routines.
+Once they are assembled, EDGECAM automatically merges and rationalizes all machining sequences by tool or index position and optimizing the NC output into sub-routines.

 “This arrangement is largely used on Swiss-type machines, but in other normal configurations, too.”

 Radially and axial mounted tools are also supported, in both single and multiple spindle environments.

 Another new feature is a sliding spindle or material, providing support for machines where the tool is static but the material slides in and out of the chuck or collet.
 “Again, this is similar to Swiss-type machines,” says John Buehler.

 Having supported probing on mills for many years, the latest release of EDGECAM introduces the same technology in the turning and mill-turn environment.
 Renishaw and m & h probing systems are supported, as well as a new Probe category in the Toolstore.
 Users can choose from a list of seven command cycles, all fully supported in the machine simulator.

 Several background enhancements not only improve picking/highlighting when working with solid files, but show improvements in speed and part file manipulation.
 These enhancements come about through improvements to EDGECAM’s own internal engine, and by upgrading the OpenGL 3.3 technology.

 The Update Fixture command has been enhanced to include optimised Indexing moves.
 “Previously, users had to pick a safe Index position for the whole sequence.
 EDGECAM 2017 R1 removes this limitation, by automatically checking and correcting all Index Moves against stock and fixtures.”